Tearsheet

 AI Analysis | Feedback

-Mr. Whitmore has served as Board Chair since 2010 and as a Director of Ultralife Corporation since 2007.
-He is the Founder and Managing Partner of Grace Brothers, Ltd., an investment management firm.
-He also serves as a Director for several privately held companies where Grace Brothers and its affiliates hold significant investment interests.
-Mr. Whitmore has served on multiple public company boards, and collectively with Grace Brothers, holds over 34% of Ultralife's common stock.
+Bradford T. Whitmore has served as Board Chair since 2010 and as a Director of Ultralife Corporation since 2007.
+He is the Founder and Managing Partner of Grace Brothers, Ltd., an Investment Management Firm.
+Whitmore also serves as a Director for several privately held companies where Grace Brothers and its affiliates hold significant investment interests, and he has served on multiple public company boards.

 AI Analysis | Feedback